oscar-system/Oscar.jl/README.md

 Version 0.10.0 ...
 ... which comes with absolutely no warranty whatsoever
 Type: '?Oscar' for more information
-(c) 2019-2022 by The Oscar Development Team
+(c) 2019-2022 by The OSCAR Development Team

 julia> k, a = quadratic_field(-5)
 (Imaginary quadratic field defined by x^2 + 5, sqrt(-5))